GRADUATE STUDENT TRAINING AND TRAVEL AWARD

 No Cost Extension (NCE)

 No cost extensions are not allowed.
 If the planned travel or on-line conference or course does not occur before December 31, 2021, the award will be terminated.

 Responding to periodic requests of career impact is required.
 Triage of future applications may occur if reporting requests are ignored.

 - Application Length: The application should be single-spaced and a maximum of one page in length (Arial, 11pt) with no less than 0.5-inch margins.

 - Applicant name, faculty member name and conference/course name.

 - 300-400 word abstract of the project that will be presented at the professional conference or that will be benefited by attending the specified course.
 This abstract should clearly identify hypothesis to be tested and results (known or anticipated) and address significance.

 - A separate paragraph in which the applicant addresses how this opportunity will enhance career training with an emphasis on relevance to cancer and relevance to future career goals and/or scientific goals.

 - For the electronic submission, the items to upload should include:

 - Faculty advisor letter(s) of support.
-This letter should include a statement describing the cancer-related nature of the conference the trainee will attend and specifically address student ownership of the research to be presented or that will be benefited by attending the course.
+This letter should include a statement describing the cancer-related nature of the conference or course the trainee will attend and specifically address student ownership of the research to be presented or that will be benefited by attending the course.